NeilJustice/Cloudundancy/README.md

 Cloudundancy v0.6.0
 https://github.com/NeilJustice/Cloudundancy

-Cloudundancy quickly copies files and folders to multiple destination folders.
+Cloudundancy quickly copies files and folders to multiple configurable destination folders to achieve cloud-redundancy and device-redundancy backups of key files.
-Destination folders can be configured to be a Google Drive folder, a Microsoft OneDrive folder, a USB drive, and a network share to achieve cloud-redundant and device-redundant backups of key files.
+For example, destination folders can be configured to be a Google Drive folder, a Microsoft OneDrive folder, a USB drive, and a network share to achieve cloud-redundant and device-redundant backups of key files.

 Usage: